 The proposed project design within the vegetated buffer strip is limited to the removal of impervious areas and selective invasive species removal.
-The proposed project will collect and treat the onsite impervious surfaces prior to discharging to Sagamore Creek.
-Implementing these treatment measures will help improve the water quality in Sagamore Creek.
-In order for this system to work, disturbances with the buffer strip are necessary.
-Areas temporarily disturbed for the construction of the outlet will be restored following construction.
 The landscape plan proposes replacing the existing disturbed areas within the 25-foot wetland buffer with a native grass mix, mown as required to avoid incursions of invasive species, and the addition of several native trees and shrubs on the water side of the wood chip path.